emmanuel-bv/iotedge-iva-nano/IoTSummitWorshopInstructions.md

 In a few seconds, you should be receiving some mails :)

+## Clean-up

+This is the end of the workshop.
+Because there will be another session that uses the same device and azure account after you, please clean up the resources you've installed to let others start fresh:

+- **Clean up on the Jetson Nano**, via your SSH terminal:

+    ```bash
+    sudo apt-get remove --purge iotedge
+    sudo rm -r /data
+    ```

+- **Deleting your IoT Central application**, from your browser:
+    - Go to your IoT Central application
+    - Click on the `Administration` tab from the left nav
+    - Click on `Delete` the application and confirm

 ## Going further

 Thank you for attending this workshop!
+We hope that you enjoyed it and found it valuable.

 There are other content that you can try with your Jetson Nano at [http://aka.ms/jetson-on-azure](http://aka.ms/jetson-on-azure)!